-Magdalena Frennhoff Larsén has taught EU external relations, EU governance and international political economy at the University of Westminster since 2006.
-Her PhD, which she obtained from the Centre for the Study of Democracy, University of Westminster, analysed EU-South Africa trade negotiations following South Africa's transition to democracy.
-She did her undergraduate studies in political science at the University of Lund, Sweden, and for her Master of Social Science she studied for one year at the University of Bologna and one year at the University of California, Irvine.
+Magdalena Frennhoff Larsén is a Senior Lecturer and Course Leader for BA Politics, and she has taught EU studies at the University of Westminster since 2007.
+Her PhD, which she obtained from the Centre for the Study of Democracy, analysed EU-South Africa trade negotiations following South Africa's transition to democracy.
+She obtained her Bachelor in Social Science from the University of Lund, and for her Master of Social Science she studied at the University of Bologna and the University of California, Irvine.

-Prior to joining the University of Westminster, Dr Frennhoff Larsén worked as Development Director at the Institute for Citizenship and as Public Affairs Officer at the UK Office of the European Parliament.
-She has also been a trainee at the European Commission in Brussels.
+Prior to joining the University of Westminster, Magdalena worked as Development Director at the Institute for Citizenship and as Public Affairs Officer at the UK Office of the European Parliament.

 Her teaching includes:

 - MA module 'The European Union as an International Actor' (7PIRS024W)

 - MA module 'Governance of the European Union' (7PIRS012W)

 - Ministry of Defence Short Course Programme: 'The European Union as a Regional Power'